Israel - Data Protection Overview

 - Amendment No. 40 to the Communications Law (Telecommunications and Broadcasting), 5742-1982 ('the Anti-Spam Law');

-- Administrative Offences Regulations (Administrative Fines and Protection of Privacy) 2004 ('the Administrative Fine Regulations');
+- The Administrative Offences Regulations (Administrative Fines and Protection of Privacy) 2004 (only available in Hebrew here) ('the Administrative Fine Regulations');

 - Protection of Privacy Regulations (Transfer of Information to Databases Abroad), 5761-2001 ('the Transfer of Information Regulations');